NEWThe valueIQ MCP Server is live. Connect Claude, Cursor, and ChatGPT to your value intelligence engine.Get started →

 Not hoping.
 Prepared.

 No new tab to keep open.
 No system to learn before you get useful output.
-Your first model in about 20 minutes from deal context.
+Your first value case in about 20 minutes from deal context.

 What you do today vs. what you do with valueIQ.